 Side effect Frequency/severity Action/management Hepatic dysfunction Common Withdraw treatment immediately if persistent vomiting and abdominal pain, anorexia, jaundice, oedema, malaise, drowsiness, or loss of seizure control and refer back to specialist.
-GI effects - Abdominal Pain, diarrhoea, vomiting Common Refer back to specialist if becomes unmanageable.
-Side effects and management Abnormal behaviour, impaired concentration, hallucination, headache, tremor Common Refer back to specialist if becomes unmanageable.
+Side effects and GI effects - Abdominal Pain, diarrhoea, vomiting Common Refer back to specialist if becomes unmanageable. management Abnormal behaviour, impaired concentration, hallucination, headache, tremor Common Refer back to specialist if becomes unmanageable.
 Pancreatitis Uncommon Discontinue treatment if symptoms develop and refer back to specialist.
-Refer for urgent hospital admission if the person has suspected acute pancreatitis, for further management.
+Refer for urgent hospital admission if the person has

+Agranulocytosis Rare suspected acute pancreatitis, for further management.
 Do not delay admission by taking blood samples or ordering imaging in primary care.

-Agranulocytosis Rare Discontinue treatment if symptoms develop and refer back to specialist.
+Discontinue treatment if symptoms develop and refer back to specialist.
 Skin reactions such as Severe Cutaneous Adverse Reactions (SCARs), Systemic Lupus Erythematosus (SLE) Rare Discontinue treatment if symptoms develop and refer back to specialist.
 Psychiatric disorders Suicidal ideation or behaviour Not known Refer for urgent psychiatric assessment via local pathways e.g. crisis or specialist teams, if appropriate.
 Notify specialist team.
 Do not stop valproate medicine.
-Referral back to specialist When used for bipolar disorder and mania / hypochange in mood or development of suicidal thou indicate a significant deterioration in the patient Advise people taking valproate, and their carers recognise the signs and symptoms of blood and and to seek immediate medical help if any of the Manage in line with advice above.
-Discontinuation should normally only be done us appropriation of a specialist in a gradual manner. icidal thoughts likely to ne patient's condition. neir carers, how to blood and liver disorders any of these develop. possibility of sudden alterations in plasma concentrations with associated risk of acute withdrawal syndromes or rapid relapse.
+When used for bipolar disorder and mania / hypomania - any change in mood or development of suicidal thoughts likely to indicate a significant deterioration in the patient's condition.
+Advise people taking valproate, and their carers, how to recognise the signs and symptoms of blood and liver disorders and to seek immediate medical help if any of these develop.
+Manage in line with advice above.
+Discontinuation should normally only be done under the supervision of a specialist in a gradual manner.
+This is due to the possibility of sudden alterations in plasma concentrations with associated risk of acute withdrawal syndromes or rapid relapse.
 If the patient stops the medication without medical advice please refer to specialist team.
-See information about Pregnancy Prevention Program (PPP) including information about referral back to specialist if the patient is planning a family, or becomes pregnant.
+Referral back to specialist I manner.
+This is due to the sma concentrations with andromes or rapid relapse.
+Hout medical advice please including inf ation about Pregnancy Pre formation about referral ba anning a family, or becom ck to specialist if the